 After the Advisor has identified an investment opportunity and completed due diligence, the investment team involved in the transaction prepares a written investment analysis.
 Senior investment professionals involved in the transaction review the analysis, and if they are in favor of making the potential investment, present it first to Messrs.
 Maher and Lazar and then, if approved by Messrs.
-Maher and Lazar, to the Advisor's investment committee for guidance.
-The investment committee is comprised of Messrs.
-Maher and Lazar, several executives of BlackRock and several of the Kelso Principals.
+Maher and Lazar, to the Advisor's investment committee for guidance, under certain circumstances.